sylv3on/sylv3on.github.io/content/posts/infosec-communities/index.md

 ---
-title: Awesome online Infosec Communities you should join
+title: Awesome Online Infosec Communities you should join
 cover: ./image.jpg
-date: 2020-06-04
+date: 2020-04-06
-description: My recommendation of some online infosec communities you can joincomunitiee
+description: My recommendation of some online infosec communities you should join
 tags: ["guide", "commmunities", "infosec"]
 ---